bryanburgers/blog-content/bounced-visitors.md

 I recently created a landing page for a [Score Lab](http://www.scorelab.co) PPC campaign where potential customers either convert or bounce.

-If a customer converts, *horray!*, I throw a little party in my head.
+If a customer converts, *hooray!*, I throw a little party in my head.

 But most potential customers, unsurprisingly, don't convert.
 And while I wish all of the visitors would convert, it's not a terrible thing for them to